Post-Employment Lobbying Restrictions

-Who is subject to the City's revolving door regulations?
+Who is subject to the City's post-employment regulations?

 These regulations apply to former City Officials who received compensation from the City, and who are being compensated to lobby, or assist in lobbying, the City on behalf of a private business.

 As an ex-City employee, can I lobby the City if I am not being paid to do so?

 Yes.
 You may lobby the City on any matter at any time if you are not being compensated to perform the lobbying activities.

 For the purposes of the post-employment restrictions, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
 It includes, but is not limited to, salary, wages, fees, and any discount or economic opportunity not made available in the regular course of business to members of the public.